 FYI: The same thing happened years ago with the marketing of "fat-free" foods as the answer to our obesity problem.
 Then, we found out that "fat-free" wasn't good for us after the obesity epidemic exploded.

-Artificial Sweetener Health Problems
+Foods to Avoid for Diabetics: Artificial Sweetener Health Problems

 Long term use of artificial sweeteners has proven to cause various health problems including the following:

 - Food cravings

 - Neurological problems, e.g. headaches, dizziness, seizures, depression

 - Cardiovascular problems